Programming-Notes-all-languages/C-Notes/Functions/Readme.md

     <a>When making an array as a parameter of a function, the data type is needed, then the name of the function followed by [].
 A second parameter is needed for the size of the array which is just an int parameter</a>
   </li>
   <li>
-    <a>When calling a function with a parameter of an array, the brackets are omitted when passing the array in the functions call.
+    <a>When calling a function with a parameter of an array, the brackets are omitted when passing the array in the function call.
 For instance, let's say that there is a function called fun which contains two parameters: an int array and an int that contains the size of the array.
 The call to this function could be as follows: x = functionName(array, arraySize);</a>
   </li>
 </ul>

 ### Variable-Length Array Parameters
 <ul>
   <li>
     <a>In later versions of C, when arrays are a size of variable length, the variable determining the size of the array can actually be encapsulated within the brackets within the function's definition such as in the following: int sumArray(int size, int array[size])...
-The parameter specifying the size of the array must come first before in the parameter list before the array parameter</a>
+The parameter specifying the size of the array must come first in the parameter list before the array parameter</a>
   </li>
   <li>
     <a>When writing the function's prototype for a function that contains a variable-length array as a parameter, the following can be done: int sumArray(int, int[*]); Here, the * notation says that the size of the array is determined by the integer value of the first parameter preceding the int array</a>